studywysc/studywysc.github.io/site/jekyll/docs/_discord/library/gstudy.md

 Group Study is one of Wysc's primary features.

-Uniting students from across borders, timezones, and subjects, Wysc's Group Study services help creates a warm, comfortable environment for everyone to study together.
+Uniting students from across borders, timezones, and subjects, Wysc's Group Study services help create a warm, comfortable environment for everyone to study together.

 ### What is Pomodoro?